Quantum-Accelerators/quacc/docs/src/install/fireworks.md

-# Fireworks Configuration
+# Optional: Jobflow + Fireworks Configuration

 ## Introduction

-Follow the instructions to configure Quacc to work with Jobflow+FireWorks.
+While we recommend using Covalent as the workflow manager with QuAcc, there are other options available for most calculation types.

+If you would prefer to use [Jobflow](https://github.com/materialsproject/jobflow) to write your workflows and/or [FireWorks](https://github.com/materialsproject/fireworks) to manage them, follow the instructions below.

 ## Jobflow DB Setup

-To tell QuAcc where to store your calculations, you will need to make a `jobflow.yaml` file.
+To tell QuAcc where to store your calculation results, you will need to make a `jobflow.yaml` file.
 This file will generally be formatted like the example below.
 Fill in the above fields with the appropriate values for your MongoDB cluster.

 ```yaml
 JOB_STORE: